 - Limit dropped productivity caused by unplanned downtime.

 Alongside the above benefits, cyber security can also help companies manage the operational and financial repercussions of security breaches.
-According to a report from IBM, the average cost of a data breach stood at $3.92 million in 2019.
+According to an IBM report, a data breach’s average cost stood at $3.92 million in 2019.

 Top cyber attack tactics

 Malicious actors are continually looking for new vulnerabilities to exploit, making cyber security awareness a top priority for every organization.
 Each attack method comes with its own set of repercussions and mitigation strategies, which is why a one-size-fits-all approach is often discouraged.

 Instead, organizations must build a knowledgeable team of security analysts and third-party IT experts who can adapt to emergent threats and take decisive action when it matters most.
 According to Cisco, the most common types of cyber attacks targeting businesses include:

 - Malware: Hackers use all sorts of malicious software to take control over key network components, steal important data, and hold companies hostage.
 By delivering spyware, ransomware, viruses, and worms to critical workstations or management consoles, hostile actors can establish a foothold within private networks.
 Having constant access to private networks allow hackers to expand their malware distribution capabilities and avoid detection while siphoning off sensitive information to sell on the dark web.

 - Phishing scams: Phishing is one of the most common forms of social engineering, whereby hackers send deceptive or fraudulent communications to trick users into handing over the login credentials or clicking on an infected link.
 These operations’ primary goal is to steal sensitive information or gain access to secured control servers to launch more extensive hacking campaigns.
 According to Verizon’s 2019 report, roughly 32% of data breaches in 2019 involved phishing at some level, which is why end-user training is essential to any organization’s cyber security posture.